Vibe Coding Is Tanking DE Interview Pass Rates in 2026

 FROM user_events;

-If you generated this with ChatGPT, you probably can't answer that.
-If you've practiced window functions yourself and debugged late-arriving data in production, you know that ROWS gives you a physical offset while RANGE gives you a logical one, and that out-of-order events will produce different cumulative totals depending on which you chose.
-That's the kind of reasoning AI can approximate but not defend under pressure.
+A ChatGPT-generated version of this query won’t come with a defensible answer.
+A candidate who has practiced window functions and debugged late-arriving data in production knows that ROWS gives a physical offset while RANGE gives a logical one, and that out-of-order events will produce different cumulative totals depending on which was chosen.
+That reasoning AI can approximate but can’t defend under pressure.

-Remote positions collapsed to under 2% of DE job postings, which means candidates are traveling for onsites where these verbal drills happen back-to-back across 6+ hours.
-You need stamina.
-Copilot can't give you that.
+Remote positions collapsed to under 2% of DE job postings, meaning candidates travel for onsites where verbal drills happen back-to-back across 6+ hours.
+Stamina matters.
+Copilot doesn’t supply stamina.

-Companies didn't just change the format.
-They also got better at spotting AI tools in data engineering interviews.
+Format wasn’t the only adjustment.
+Companies got better at spotting AI tools in data engineering interviews.

 Amazon explicitly banned AI tools during interviews in early 2025, publishing interviewer guidelines on detection.
 The telltale signs: candidates typing while questions are still being asked, reading responses unnaturally, eyes wandering to a second screen.
-Amazon's interviewers describe flagged candidates as looking "like a flesh-bound chatbot."
-That's a direct quote, and it's savage.
+Amazon’s interviewers describe flagged candidates as looking “like a flesh-bound chatbot.”
+A direct quote, and savage.

 HackerRank’s proctoring system now tracks 20+ simultaneous behavioral signals: tab switching, copy-paste patterns, typing cadence anomalies, keystroke dwell time, gaze patterns.
 They report 93% detection accuracy.
 Single-signal detectors fail; the multi-signal approach catches what individual flags miss.

-Here's the thing most candidates don't realize: the most effective ChatGPT coding interview detection isn't surveillance technology.
-It's question design.
-When companies ask standard LeetCode problems, ChatGPT passes 73% of the time.
-When they ask custom, context-specific problems, that drops to 25%.
-Companies didn't need to build AI detectors.
+The most effective ChatGPT coding interview detection isn’t surveillance technology.
+It is question design.
+ChatGPT passes 73% on standard LeetCode problems.
+On custom, context-specific problems it drops to 25%.
+Companies didn’t need AI detectors.
 They needed to ask different questions.

 The follow-up depth drill is where this lands.
-Consider a schema design question:
+Consider a schema design question.
+A ChatGPT answer to “Design the schema for an event tracking system” gives:

 CREATE TABLE events (